aplteam/Cider/docs/Cider-User-Guide.md

 The output is compiled from the config parameter values `CIDER.parent`, `CIDER.projectSpace` and `CIDER.make` and the comment is then added.

-However, if the first non-white space character of `make` is a `]` its definition would just be printed to `⎕SE` together with a comment.
+However, if the first non-white space character of `make` is a `]` its definition would just be printed to the session together with a comment because then it's obviously a user command.

+###### project_url

+If not empty this is expected to be a URL pointing to, say, a GitHub project.
+For information only.

 ###### tests

-Empty or an expression that would executes the test cases of the project.
+Empty or an expression (relative to the project) that would execute the test cases of the project.

-The purpose is to tell anybody not familiar with the project how to execute the test cases by entering
+The purpose is to tell anybody not familiar with the project how to execute the test cases by entering:

 ```
       ]Cider.RunTests
 #.Cider.TestCases.RunTests ⍝ Execute this for running the test suite
 ```

+The output is compiled from the config parameter values `CIDER.parent`, `CIDER.projectSpace` and `CIDER.tests`, and the comment is then added.

-However, if the first non-white space character of `tests` is a `]` (making it a user command rather than a function call) its definition would just be printed to `⎕SE` together with a comment.
+However, if the first non-white space character of `tests` is a `]` (making it a user command rather than a function call) its definition would just be printed to the session together with a comment because then it's obviously a user command.

 ###### githubUsername